Skip to main content

 Injuries and damages

 Motorcycle injuries tend to be severe because the rider has no protective shell.
 Common injuries include traumatic brain injury, spinal cord injury, fractures, road rash and disfigurement, and amputations.
 Damages frequently include long medical timelines, life-care plan needs, and lost earning capacity.
-Severe motorcycle cases routinely produce multi-million-dollar settlements or verdicts when properly prepared.
+Severe motorcycle cases are prepared trial-first, with the life-care plan and earning-capacity evidence carrying the value.

 Applicable California law